pwisniewski-econ/interestnpy/README.md

 ## How to Use
 1. Clone the repository
 2. [Download DVF data for 2014-2023Q1](https://1drv.ms/u/s!AiYfDSSg7esDhJNMMs6ZL9lOATBSFA), extract the files and add them to `data/external/DVF`.
-If you prefer you can download [the uncompressed DVF data](https://1drv.ms/f/s!AiYfDSSg7esDhJNBwoKJV1DUBHZcVA).
+Or download [the uncompressed DVF data](https://1drv.ms/f/s!AiYfDSSg7esDhJNBwoKJV1DUBHZcVA).
 3. Install required Python packages (openpyxl, xlrd, pandas, numpy, pyarrow, geopandas, seaborn, matplotlib, statsmodels and linearmodels)
 4. Explore the notebook in the `root` directory to understand the analysis workflow, the `src/` folder contains scripts that were used to build the notebook.